 Sadly, this is a short-sighted and nonsustainable view of resource.
-It’s also incomplete, because it doesn’t include the intangibles that can’t be quantified in terms of monetary value, and so become invisible.
+It’s also incomplete, because it doesn’t include intangibles that can’t be quantified in terms of monetary value, and so become invisible.
 These include space, time, creativity, soulfulness, heartfulness, love and compassion.
 Also, more subtly, faith, patience, playfulness, innocence and integrity, some of which qualities are targets of active contempt in this culture.

 How do we quantify the resource of a life, any kind of a life?

 Pick a closet in your house.
 Open the door.
 What’s the square footage of that space resource?
 What’s in the closet?
 Any item you don’t want and/or don’t use is not a resource.
 It’s just junk clogging up you space.
-“It’s mine,” “I’ve had it all my life,” “I paid a lot of money for this,” “my favorite aunt gave it to me” and “some day I might need that” are not indicators of resource.
+“It’s mine,” “I’ve had it all my life,” “I paid a lot of money for this,” “my favorite aunt gave it to me” and “some day I might need it” are not indicators of resource.
 A resource helps us function effectively, remember?
 Any item we don’t use but hang onto anyway isn’t helping us function effectively.
 Our shoe collection, baseball card collection or belly button lint collection might temporarily give us pleasure, bolster our self-esteem, distract us or even be a financial investment (probably not the belly button lint, but remember Pet Rocks?), but our collections frequently cost money to acquire and demand space, time and management.
 They own us as much as we own them.